coyo8/coyo8.github.io/_pages/about.md

 <img class="profile-picture" src="{{ site.url }}/assets/images/profile.jpg" alt="profile">

 Welcome to my virtual realm!
-Most of my life is about software development but there is much more.
-I am exploring different things and most of the time I try to deep dive into it them much as possible.
-I use this blog to share those ideas, knowledge and wisdom; I assimilated during this journey.

-I don't have much to showcase here but in past I have had several open source projects ranging with wide variaties of applications(finance, search engine, games, pshycologoy) but these days I am working full time in iOS ecosystem.
+I am a software engineer(iOS) based in Singapore.

-I am extremely passionate about computers and how we learn.
-These days I am diving myself into the history of computation and what it holds for future and currently, I am pondering over this question.
+I am passionate about computers, photography, music and learning science.
+These days I am diving myself into the history of computation and what it holds for future.
+For the moment, I am pondering over this question.

 > Does Gödel's Incompleteness Theorem proves that Singularity is not possible?